 King James.
 The Chosen One.
 Air Apparent.
 Lofty expectations to place on a 17-year-old.

-18 years later, James’ son LeBron James Jr. — aka Bronny — is facing hype of his own.
-The blurred hype that will forever draw comparisons to his father while building his own legacy.
+19 years later, James’ son LeBron “Bronny” James Jr. is facing hype of his own.

 “He’ll be on the recruiting radar… I need to offer him a scholarship.”

 As he grew older, the attention swelled.
-He transferred to Sierra Canyon School in Chatsworth, California in May 2019 and formed one of the best high school basketball teams in the country.
-Among the talent is five-star Kentucky commit B.J.
-Boston, five-star Ziaire Williams, and Zaire Wade, son of NBA star Dwyane Wade.
-This grouping of high profile players led to 15 nationally-televised games on ESPN networks.
+He transferred to Sierra Canyon High School in Chatsworth, California in May 2019 to play with some of the best players in high school basketball.
+B.J.
+Boston, Ziaire Williams, Amari Bailey, and Zaire Wade have all shared the floor with the son of the biggest NBA star

-Bronny was an essential piece of the Trailblazer’s rotation at the point guard and shooting guard positions.
+Bronny has been an essential piece of the Trailblazer’s rotation at the point guard and shooting guard positions.
 Standing 6-foot-2 and growing, his poise, feel for the game, dunks, and smooth shooting stroke came through in clutch moments.
-On December 14, Bronny had 15 points, including the go-ahead layup against Akron-based St. Vincent-St. Mary — his father’s alma mater.
+As a freshman, Bronny had 15 points, including the go-ahead layup, against Akron-based St. Vincent-St. Mary — his father’s alma mater.
 He was named the game’s MVP.

 Bronny James Highlights

-The 15-year-old basketball player’s fame is only going to spread.
-His 4.8 million Instagram followers eagerly await his next post.
+The young basketball player’s fame is only going to spread.
+His 5.8 million Instagram followers eagerly await his next post.
 Drake casually went to one of his games.
-He holds recruiting interest from Kentucky, Duke, Kansas, North Carolina, and UCLA.
 Luckily, Bronny has a supportive dad well-versed in handling pressure at a young age in his corner along with his mother, brother Bryce, and sister Zhuri.